CSHCY/Reusability_SSL_in_SCG/README.md

 **Pretrained Models:**

-Download the pre-trained models from https://huggingface.co/TillR/sc_pretrained/tree/main/Pretrained%20Models.
+Download the pre-trained models from https://huggingface.co/TillR/sc_pretrained/tree/main/Pretrained%20Models, and deposit the models at "./sc_pretrained/".

 **Reproduce our experiments:**

 Jupyter notebooks can be used to reproduce the experiments and generate the figures in our paper.
-Before reproducing our expriments, please first git clone the code from the orginal study at https://github.com/theislab/ssl_in_scg.
+Before reproducing our experiments, please first git clone the code from the original study at https://github.com/theislab/ssl_in_scg.

 **Original Study**